airspeed-velocity/asv/docs/source/writing_benchmarks.rst

 arbitrarily nested in subdirectories, and all ``.py`` files will be used, regardless of their file name.

-Within each ``.py`` file, each benchmark in a function or method.
+Within each ``.py`` file, each benchmark is a function or method.
 The name of the functon must have a special prefix, depending on the type of benchmark.  ``asv`` understands how to handle the prefix in either ``CamelCase`` or lowercase with underscores.
 For example, to create a